 - Making Stamps: Craft foam is also ideal for making stamps.
 Simply cut shapes from craft foam and attach these to a flat stamping surface and use it as a normal foam stamp.

 - Mounting Cushion: Some stampers use craft foam as a cushion when mounting unmounted stamps.

 - Stamping Surface: A sheet of craft foam can provide a good stamping surface as it helps to distribute pressure and helps to achieve an even image.

 Craft foam is readily available from most craft stores and is sold in sheets or pre-cut shapes.
 Sheets are best for most stamping projects.
 Some craft foam sheets have special finishes such as a self-adhesive surface or a magnetic back.
 These are good, especially when adhering your design to a wooden block or another tool for stamping.
 However, the plain and simple sheets of craft foam are the most versatile.
 It's also important to check that the foam does not have a shiny coating on the surface which may make it difficult to stamp.

 Stamping and Coloring Craft Foam

 Stamping on craft foam is similar to stamping on paper.
 Pigment inks work particularly well and give strong bold outlines.
-You can also apply acrylic paint or use stamping markers in order to achieve more than one color on a stamp.
-The stamped images can be colored with inks, marker pens, pencils, chalks and many other coloring methods—however remember when stamping light-colored inks to a darker colored foam may alter the finished effect.
+You can also apply acrylic paint or use stamping markers to achieve more than one color on a stamp.
+The stamped images can be colored with inks, marker pens, pencils, chalks, and many other coloring methods—however, remember stamping light-colored inks to a darker colored foam may alter the finished effect.